-3. Schedule of Net Pension Liability and Schedule of Contributions - Florida Retirement System Pension Plan
+Schedule of Net Pension Liability and Schedule of Contributions - Florida Retirement System Pension Plan

 Changes of Assumptions.
-The long-term expected rate of return was decreased from 7.1 percent to 7 percent, and the active member mortality assumption was updated.
+In 2019, the long-term expected rate of return was decreased from 7 percent to 6.9 percent, and the mortality assumption was changed from the Generational RP-2000 with Projection Scale BB tables to the PUB-2010 base table, projected generationally with Scale MP-2018.